 (c) Online application portals.

-3.7.5 We store the above-mentioned personal data either (i) for the duration of the application process or (ii) in case you consent to us holding on to your application for future consideration (please see above section 2.9) until you withdraw your consent.
-We store the above-mentioned personal data longer only if this is necessary for the pursuit or defence of legal claims, or for the fulfilment of legal retention obligations.
+3.7.5.
+We store the above-mentioned personal data either (i) for the duration of the application process or (ii) in case you consent to us holding on to your application for future consideration (please see above section 2.9) until you withdraw your consent.
+We store the above-mentioned personal data longer only if this is necessary for the pursuit or defense of legal claims, or for the fulfillment of legal retention obligations.